nanomq/nanomq/docs/en_US/config-description/http-server.md

 ## Configuration Items

 - `port`: Specifies the port on which the HTTP server will listen.
 Value range: 0 ~ 65535.
+- `ip_addr`: Specifies the IP address on which the HTTP server will listen. default value: 0.0.0 .
 - `limit_conn`: Specifies the maximum number of outstanding requests that the server can handle at once.
 Value range: 1 ~ infinity.
 - `username`: Specifies the username required for authentication with the HTTP server.
 - `password`: Specifies the password required for authentication with the HTTP server.